 What is World Nursery Rhyme Week, when is it and who can take part?

 World Nursery Rhyme Week is an annual initiative that promotes the importance of nursery rhymes in early childhood development and education.
-The dates for 2024 will be announced soon.
+The dates for 2026 are the 9th to 13th November.

 WNRW is open to anyone who has a child under 7 or works with children under the age of 7.
 So whether you are a parent or an Early Years practitioner, you are welcome to get involved.